arg3t/dotfiles/README.md

 # Fr1nge's Dotfiles

 Welcome to my dungeon.
-Here, I keep all my configuration files in case I have a stroke and lose all my memory.
+Here, I keep all my configuration files in case I have a stroke an d lose all my memory.
 You're very welcome to explore and use anything in this repository.
 Have fun!
+Another copy of all of this is [here](https://git.yigitcolakoglu.com/yigitcolakoglu/dotfiles).

 ## My Setup: